 Max Verstappen's cruise towards a third World Championship continued with victory in the British Grand Prix at Silverstone, where the home fans took solace in strong performances by several British drivers.

-McLaren’s Lando Norris had the fans on their feet when passing Verstappen from the start and, while his race lead was short-lived, he equalled his career-best finish by taking second.
+McLaren’s Lando Norris had the fans on their feet when passing Verstappen from the start and, while his race lead was short-lived, he equaled his career-best finish by taking second.

 Norris was chased home in a thrilling conclusion to the race by compatriot Lewis Hamilton, who became the first driver in Formula 1 history to reach 14 podiums at a single track with his third-place finish.